 Medical appointments should be made outside of normal school hours.
 The Academy must be notified of any medical appointments taking place during school hours.
 Proof of the appointment must be shown to attendance prior to the appointment, this can be in the form of a medical appointment card, appointment letter or text from the medical surgery at which the appointment will take place.

-Poor punctuality is not acceptable.
-Vital information is given out during tutor time and your child will be at a disadvantage because of this.
+During Tutor Time, your child will take part in our Tutor Reading Programme and will be at a disadvantage if they are not in school on time.
 The school day starts at 8.45am and we expect your child to be in tutor time at that time.
 Late arriving pupils also disrupt lessons during the day.

 How we manage lateness to school and lessons